How to Clear Brain Fog and Increase Mental Clarity?

 What is Brain Fog?

-If your thoughts feel fuzzy, slow or tired, you likely have brain fog.
+Brain fog is a term that describes a state of mental confusion or lack of mental clarity.
+It’s not a medical condition itself, but a collection of symptoms that affect cognitive function, making it difficult to focus, think clearly, or remember things.
+If you’ve been feeling forgetful, mentally sluggish, or just not quite yourself, you might be experiencing brain fog.
 It’s a condition of deteriorating mental clarity that’s more common than you might think.
 It’s actually your brain’s way of telling you that something isn’t optimal.
 In simpler words Brain fog can be described as problems with focus, memory, logic, and problem solving.
 It affects your ability to think.

 Symptoms of Brain Fog